New Students: General FAQ

 With the exception of urgent illness/injury care during regular business hours, CALL FIRST to be seen.
 New patients should get their UF ID number and insurance card ready, then call the main number (352-392-1161) and follow the prompts to establish themselves at the SHCC.
 (Press 3, then 1.)

-- Students seeking care from a medical provider (MD, PA, or ARNP) will be provided an appointment within 24-48 hours.
+- In general, students seeking care from a medical provider (MD, PA, or ARNP) will be provided an appointment within 24-48 hours.

 - Students who feel their concern is urgent may ask to speak to a nurse for same-day advice.